 Recently, ranked number three on US News and World Report’s 100 Best Jobs list

-, PAs enjoy autonomy in their careers, a fair work life balance and a low unemployment rate.
+, PAs enjoy a collaborative team approach to patient-centered care, a fair work life balance and a low unemployment rate.
 With an average annual salary of more than $100,000 and an anticipated growth rate of 30 percent from 2014 through 2024 (Bureau of Labor Statistics

 ), becoming a PA is an attractive career path for those interested in the healthcare field.